fioprotocol/fiosdk_kotlin/README.md

 To build the Kotlin SDK project, select "Build" from the Android Studio menu and select "Rebuild Project"

+# Documentation
+Documentation is located in the "documentation" folder in the root of the project.

 # Generating Documentation

 To create the documentation, open a terminal in the root of the project and run ./gradlew dokka